engtuncay/engtuncay.github.io/java/miglayout-doc.md

 ## MigLayout

+This tutorial is from Mig Layout White Paper ( ).

 MigLayout is an extremely flexible layout manager that can be used in many different ways to layout components using a single and consistent API.

 The main features are: